github/docs/content/admin/identity-and-access-management/iam-configuration-reference/saml-configuration-reference.md

 ## About SAML configuration

-To use SAML single sign-on (SSO) for authentication to {% data variables.product.product_name %}, you must configure both your external SAML identity provider (IdP) and {% ifversion ghes %}{% data variables.location.product_location %}{% elsif ghec %}your enterprise or organization on {% data variables.location.product_location %}{% elsif ghae %}your enterprise on {% data variables.product.product_name %}{% endif %}.
+To use SAML single sign-on (SSO) for authentication to {% data variables.product.product_name %}, you must configure both your external SAML identity provider (IdP) and {% ifversion ghes %}{% data variables.location.product_location %}{% elsif ghec %}your enterprise or organization on {% data variables.location.product_location %}{% endif %}.
 In a SAML configuration, {% data variables.product.product_name %} functions as a SAML service provider (SP).
 For more information about authentication for your enterprise, see "[AUTOTITLE](/admin/identity-and-access-management/understanding-iam-for-enterprises/about-identity-and-access-management#authentication-methods)."

  {% data variables.product.product_name %} provides integration according to the SAML 2.0 specification.
 For more information, see the [SAML Wiki](https://wiki.oasis-open.org/security) on the OASIS website.